Blockade of the Gaza Strip: June 2007 – January 2008

-January 2008 breach of the Gaza-Egypt border
+January 2008 breach of the Egypt-Gaza border

 On 22 January 2008, Gazans clashed with Egyptian police in front of the border, demanding that the Rafah Border Crossing be opened.
 The clashes included live fire, and there were injuries on both sides.
 Fifty women managed to cross, and Egyptian police responded with a water cannon assault.
 Additional Egyptian security forces arrived, and managed to restore calm and prevent further crossing.

-The breach of the Gaza-Egypt border began on 23 January 2008, after gunmen in the Gaza Strip set off an explosion near the Rafah Border Crossing, destroying part of the former Israeli Gaza Strip barrier.
+The breach of the Gaza–Egypt border began on 23 January 2008, after gunmen in the Gaza Strip set off an explosion near the Rafah Border Crossing, destroying part of the former Israeli Gaza Strip barrier.
 The United Nations estimated that as many as half of the population of the Gaza Strip crossed the border into Egypt seeking food and supplies.
 Israel said that militants had exploited the breach in the border wall to send armed men into the Sinai to infiltrate Israel across the Sinai-Israel border.
 Egyptian troops at first permitted the crossing but did not allow Palestinians to travel further than El Arish.
 On 25 January, Egyptian forces blocked almost all illegal entry points to stem the flow of Gazans pouring in, and Egyptian riot police erected barbed wire and chain-link fences along the border.
 Palestinians used a bulldozer to knock down the fence and once again flooded in.
 Egyptian border police began stopping Palestinians from crossing and sealed the road from Rafah to El Arish.
 On 28 January, Egyptian security forces and Hamas militants strung barbed wire across one of the breaches, sealing it off.
 The Egyptians began repairing one of the two remaining breaches on 29 January, and closed the border with the Gaza Strip on 3 February 2008.

-Mid-2008 violence

-Throughout mid-2008, Israel continued to inspect all humanitarian aid for Gaza and delivering approved items through the Karni, Kerem Shalom, Erez, and Sufa crossing points.

-Throughout this period, Hamas launched raids against these crossing points.
-The first was a 9 April infiltration by four Hamas fighters through the Kerem Shalom border crossing.
-The four fighters attacked a terminal in Nahal Oz being used to deliver fuel to Gaza, killing two workers.
-Three of the fighters were subsequently killed by Israeli strikes as they attempted to flee.

-On 19 April, Hamas launched another attack against a border crossing in the early morning hours.
-Three fighters were killed in the operation, and thirteen Israeli soldiers were wounded.